 Dispute Resolution

-• Representing a broad array of companies (both inside and outside the entertainment and tech industries) in negotiating settlements to various copyright-related disputes, both before and after the filing of litigation.
+• Representing companies in negotiating settlements to high-stakes copyright and entertainment-related disputes, both before and after the filing of litigation.
 Some specific representations include:

 • Internet Archive in settling a copyright infringement litigation brought by various major record labels over the Internet Archive’s “Great 78” project